 You should spend some time getting familiar with the provided framework and reading the comments in the starter code.
-You will need to copy the /usr/class/cs255/proj2/pp2.tar.gz file to your account.
-You will also need to source setup.csh to set your path and classpath correctly.
+You will need to copy the pp2.zip file to your account.
+If using cluster machines you will also need to source setup.csh to set your path and classpath correctly.
+In Eclipse, you can instead add iaik\jce.jar as a library.